KeepAliveForAndroid/KeepAliveForAndroid/README.md

-## 2025's Latest Android Keep Alive, Compatible with Android 16
+## Latest Android Keep-Alive Feature for 2025, No Permission Pop-up, Compatible with Android 16

-1. Remains alive even when not forced to stop
+1. Stays alive unless forced to stop.

-2. Fully compatible with Android 15 even when forced to stop
+2. Perfectly compatible with Android 15 under forced stop conditions.

-3. Compatible with Android 16 on some models even when forced to stop, currently tested on the Pixel 6
+3. Compatible with Android 16 on some models under forced stop conditions; currently tested and working on Pixel 6.

-4. The above tested models have all been tested on overseas phones; domestic phones are not considered.
+5. Pop-up appears without permission after exiting the app.

-5. Either source code or SDK package is available.
+6. All tested models are overseas versions; domestic phones are not considered.

-Wechat: TanYong-1228
+7. Source code or SDK package is available.

 #### If you have any questions, please contact TG: https://t.me/KeepAliveForAndroid